hifi/monodevelop-justenoughvi/README.md

-# monodevelop-simplevi
-Simple basic Vi add-in for MonoDevelop 5.
+# Just Enough Vi for MonoDevelop / Xamarin Studio
+Simplified Vi mode for MonoDevelop/Xamarin Studio.
 It's not supposed to *completely* emulate Vi/Vim but be just enough for navigating.

-What supposedly works:

- * Most normal mode single key bindings
+## Current Features

- * Some repeat counts for normal mode keys
+ * Intuitive and predictable normal mode navigation
- * Full line visual select with yank/delete
+ * Full line visual select with yank/delete/indent
- * `/` search mapped to MD search

-Major things missing:
+ * Pass-through insert mode for full IDE potential

+## Out of scope

  * `:` ex mode

-  - like substitution with `s/foo/bar`
+## Status

-There's also a lot of bugs in cursor placement (compared to Vi/Vim) when handling some commands.
+There's a lot of bugs in cursor placement (compared to Vi/Vim) when handling some commands.
 Some are not a big issue but some are annoying enough and should be fixed.

-Project also needs some refactoring when new modes are added.
+## Building

+ * MonoDevelop development assemblies
+ * Add-in Maker (available in add-in catalogue)